Syncleus/Ferma/README.md

 ## Dependency

-To include Ferma in your project of choice include the following maven dependency into your build.
+To include Ferma in your project of choice include the following Maven dependency into your build.

     <dependency>
         <groupId>com.syncleus.ferma</groupId>